galaxyproject/training-material/topics/single-cell/tutorials/scatac-batch-correction-snapatac2/tutorial.md

 > > <question-title></question-title>
 > >
 > > 1.
 How many colon cells are stored in this AnnData object?
 > > 2.
+What does the 'batch' annotation represent?
-What do the different 'count-' and 'selected-' stand for?
+> > 3.
+What do the different annotations for 'count-' and 'selected-' stand for?
 > >
 > > > <solution-title></solution-title>
 > > >
 > > > 1.
 There are 34372 cells.
+> > > 2.
+The cells are marked with the 'batch' annotation according to their sample number (0-4).
+This annotation will be used later by the batch correction algorithms to produce clusters from multiple samples.
-> > > 2. 'count' and 'selected' are variable annotations indicating the detected and selected features.
+> > > 3. 'count' and 'selected' are variable annotations indicating the detected and selected features.
 The sample number (0-4) specifies the dataset which produced these annotations.
 > > >
 > > {: .solution}
 >  {: .question}